* DATA STRUCTURE APTITUDE *

 Addition, deletion and modification.

-71. Name the buffer in which all the commands that are
+71. Name the buffer in which all the

 typed in are stored